Skip to content

 Configuration Best Practices

-To ensure reliable deployment across all scenarios (including subchart usage and CI/CD pipelines), always specify the keys field with the actual keys that exist in your external secret:
+To ensure reliable deployment across all scenarios, always specify the keys field with the direct environment variable keys that exist in your external Secret:

 externalSecrets: